 If the chain is still good but has some rust, there are a few easy steps to remove that pesky buildup.

-How to Remove Rust from a Bike Chain
+How To Remove a Bike Chain Without Master Link

 To remove rust from a bike chain you will need a degreaser.
 You can use a commercial or homemade degreaser.
 Vinegar or soda pop are popular degreaser materials among DIY’ers.